 Upper Elementary children (ages 9 to 12) take their learning into a more independent realm as their plane of development calls for deeper learning experiences into many different subject areas.
 Not only are academic subjects explored more deeply, but social issues, current events, character building and other important topics that relate to their level of development as budding young adults combine to challenge them to become good citizens and community builders.

 Middle School students begin to really question on a much deeper level their place in this world.
 They try to understand the importance of education in their lives and begin to look toward the future and plan their adult lives.
 They have a true need to become active in the community and to find their place within it, which is when we allow the students to go out and perform community service that strikes their interests.
 This is called, "Going Out," in Montessori terms.

 Time to research topics of their own interests is given to them in order for them to begin pursuing their passions in life, often leading them to future careers, missions and causes in their lives.
 As they gain more independence, more responsibility is also offered to them as well.

-Miss Deb's dog, Pheona (aka "Phee") and her pup Ailish, come to class each day and help to make the children comfortable and cozy in their classes, further enabling the children to relax and learn at a greater degree and higher level.
+Two of Miss Deb's dogs, Pheona (aka "Phee") and Ailish, come to class each day and help to make the children comfortable and cozy in their classes, further enabling the children to relax and learn at a greater degree and higher level.
 Saoirse and Cieran, two rambunctious but friendly shepherd pups who were raised here at FOG with the kids, join them in the playground twice a day for some rollicking fun!
 They aren't yet ready for the classroom, but as they calm down with age, she hopes to allow them in class one day.